There are a number of reasons and scenarios whereby an assault charge could be dropped by the police or the Crown Prosecution Service (CPS).

 The stage at which assault charges are dropped will determine whether the offence is recorded on an individual’s criminal record.

-Need help with an assault charge?
+Do you need help with an assault charge?

 It’s not always possible to get assault charges dropped, but acting upon the expertise of a specialist assault defence lawyer will best serve you from the moment you are aware a charge could arise.

 Defences are often formed around self-defence or other avenues of investigation.
-An early review by an expert of the case facts will enable you to form a strong defence case which will be best placed to help you achieve a positive outcome should the charge be taken through to court.
+An early review of the case facts by an expert will enable you to form a strong defence case which will be best placed to help you achieve a positive outcome should the charge be taken through to court.